tall1on/ExaGameBooster/README.md

 This software is provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.

-### Roadmap (as of 2024-03-25)
+### Roadmap (as of 2026-05-22)

-- v3.1: We are currently working on fixing false positive antivirus detections.
-New Features are delayed until the issue is fixed
+- v3.1: Reduced false positive antivirus detections (improved installer, non-solid compression, version info)
-- v3.1: Support for new 12/16 cores AMD Zen 5 products (In Master, will release with Antivirus fixes)
+- v3.1: Support for new 12/16 core AMD Zen 5 products (9900X, 9900X3D, 9950X, 9950X3D, 9950X3D2)
-- Support for 14th Gen Intel products (Planned)
+- v3.1: Support for Intel 14th Gen (Raptor Lake Refresh) desktop CPUs
+- v3.1: Support for Intel Arrow Lake (Core Ultra 200 series) desktop CPUs
 - Continuous: Support for more games (including V-Cache optimizations)

-### Survey on support for the 14th generation of Intel and future Intel products

-Please vote if you would like us to add support: https://strawpoll.com/poy9W3aBPgJ

 ### How to install